 Travel by floo powder with Harry, Ron and Hermione to explore the grounds of Hogwarts.
 The journey will include a getaway through Hogwarts Castle, a high-flying quidditch match, daringly close encounters with dementors and maybe a spider or two.

 The robotic arm ride vehicles make for a very smooth adventure that is unlike any other attraction you've been on.
-The ride alternates between filmed sequences projected onto mini domed screens that follow you throughout your journey, as well as actual sets adorned with all kinds of mechanical dark ride "gotchas."
-Watch out for the dementors.
+The ride alternates between filmed sequences projected onto mini domed screens that follow you throughout your journey, as well as actual sets adorned with all kinds of mechanical dark ride tricks.

+With no drops or fast speeds this ride is perfect for someone who doesn't like coasters.
+If you're comfortable being tilted almost on your back for a short period of time this ride is perfect for you.
 This ride may not be good for those with motion sickness, but you can close your eyes and open them during the non-video portions.
+It'll be worth it.

 6. Men in Black Alien Attack at Universal Studios Florida

-Agent J is looking for "scrubs" to help with a small alien invasion: 120 different kinds of aliens, to be exact.
+Men in Black headquarters is in need of help after a small alien invasion -- 120 different kinds of aliens, to be exact.
 This won't be your average target shooting game.
 You'll come face to face with aliens hiding in every nook and cranny through the busy city streets.
 You'll also go against other recruits in separate vehicles.
 Shoot the blinking target atop their vehicle to send them spinning.

 The fast-spinning ride vehicles will make for a dizzy ride through New York City's streets, and the game play is one of our favorites.
-Grab your black suit and sunglasses, and see if you have what it takes to join the Men in Black.
+Grab your black suit and sunglasses, and see if you have what it takes to join the MIB.

 7. Hogwarts Express at Universal Studios Florida and Islands of Adventure